-Because I like to work with people
+Because I like working with people

 “My internet connection doesn’t work.”